 Industry commentators have stated that “Sustainability isn’t a software feature.
 It’s a system architecture challenge.
 ESG regulation (such as Coût Environnemental) doesn’t care where your data lives, it only cares if you can prove it.
 That’s why integration matters more than features.”

-The diagram below highlights this complexity where the new Coût Environnemental sits alongside existing PEF calculations.
+The diagram below highlights this complexity where the new Coût Environnemental sits alongside existing PEF or Ecobalyse calculations.
 Each arrow represents a data flow that would be mirrored by an integration between different platforms.
 A product lifecycle management (PLM) solution, such as PTC FlexPLM, is the ‘glue’ that connects the overall sustainability and compliance landscape because it serves as the single source of truth for this data:

-As the final ‘piece of the puzzle’, PTC’s analytical dashboarding platform, Flex Insights can be utilised to draw all this information centrally.
+As the final ‘piece of the puzzle’, PTC’s analytical dashboarding platform Flex Insights can be utilised to draw all this information centrally.
 For example, brands and retailers can use the ‘Environmental Impact’ Flex Insights dashboard to give a top-down holistic overview of all sustainability metrics associated with products, colourways, materials and suppliers, and to drill into and review each of the 16 environmental indicators required for Coût Environnemental compliance.

 Connect with us today